-The Douglas County Public Education Trust (PET) is pleased to offer scholarships to graduating seniors within the Douglas County School System who plan to continue their education at the college or university level.
-PET’s scholarships are funded by local individuals, businesses, and service organizations.
+The Douglas County Education Foundation (DCEF) is pleased to offer scholarships to graduating seniors within the Douglas County School System who plan to continue their education at the college or university level.
+DCEF’s scholarships are funded by local individuals, businesses, and service organizations.
 We are grateful for our generous scholarship donors who allow us to recognize and financially reward deserving high school graduating seniors.

 Billie Yancey Memorial Scholarship

 The Billie Yancey Memorial Scholarship is offered to graduating seniors planning to major in engineering or the health care field.
 This scholarship is made possible through the generosity of the Billie Yancey Estate.
 Ms. Yancey, a lifelong Douglas County resident, was a 1944 alumna of Douglas County High School and 45-year employee of C&S Bank in Atlanta.
 Because this scholarship is endowed with annual awards made from interest earnings only, it will exist for generations to come serving students while at the same time paying tribute to its namesake.